 Inspirational speaker, Adventureman, breaks yet another World Record covering the most amount of miles on a treadmill in 7 days, running 524 miles, that’s 3 marathons a day

 What: Adventureman broke the world record for ‘the greatest distance covered on a treadmill within one week’

-When: From 1pm, Monday 29th April 2019 – 1pm, Bank Holiday Monday 6th May 2019 (Jamie will be back in the UK in mid-April, and then preparing for and helping to organise the challenge)
+When: From 1pm, Monday 29th April 2019 – 1pm, Bank Holiday Monday 6th May 2019

-Where: Merchants Square, Gloucester Quays
+Where: Merchants Square, Gloucester Quays, United Kingdom

-Current record: The greatest distance run on a treadmill in one week is 513.97 miles (827.16km) and was achieved by Marcio Villar (Brazil) at the Américas Shopping in Rio de Janeiro, Brazil, from 28 June to 4 July 2015
+Old record: The greatest distance run on a treadmill in one week is 513.97 miles (827.16km) and was achieved by Marcio Villar (Brazil) at the Américas Shopping in Rio de Janeiro, Brazil, from 28 June to 4 July 2015

 Jamie, from Gloucester, England, spent the first nine years of his life in and out of hospital with a rare spinal condition; syringomyelia.
 Combined with a very weak immune system and epilepsy, Jamie’s health was very poor – his family feared he might lose his mobility altogether.
 At nine years old, and against the odds, his symptoms eased, allowing Jamie to slowly become more active.